smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

 This tutorial shows you how to leverage the [Off-chain Secrets capability](https://github.com/smartcontractkit/functions-hardhat-starter-kit/tree/main#off-chain-secrets) to share encrypted secrets off-chain via HTTP with a Decentralized Oracle Network.

-Read the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) guide before you follow the example in this document.
-We will use the same example, but with a slight difference.
-Encrypted secrets will not be sent in the request to the DON.
-Instead, you will encrypt the secrets with your private key, host the encrypted secrets file off-chain, and include the HTTP URL to the secrets file in your Chainlink Functions request.
+Read the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) tutorial before you follow the steps in this example.
+We will use the same example, but with a slightly different process:

+1. Instead of sending encrypted secrets to the DON directly, encrypt your secrets using the public key of the DON.
+This means only the DON can decrypt the secrets and use them.
+1. Include the encrypted secrets in an `offchain-secrets.json` file.
+1. Host the secrets file off-chain.
+1. Include the HTTP URL to the file in your Chainlink Functions request.

+The `functions-build-offchain-secrets` task encrypts the secrets and creates the secrets file for you.
+For reference, you can find the public key for the DON by running the `getDONPublicKey` function on the [Functions Oracle Proxy contract](https://mumbai.polygonscan.com/address/0xeA6721aC65BCeD841B8ec3fc5fEdeA6141a0aDE4#readProxyContract#F5).
+See the [Supported Networks](https://docs.chain.link/chainlink-functions/supported-networks#contract-addresses) page to find the Functions Oracle Proxy contract for each supported network.

 ## Before you begin